ansible/ansible-ai-connect-service/README.md

 ### Swagger UI

-Unless the `DEBUG_VALUE` environment value is explicitly set to `False`, Swagger UI is available at http://localhost:8000/api/schema/swagger-ui/ in the development environment.
+Swagger UI is available at http://localhost:8000/api/schema/swagger-ui/ **in the development environment only**.
 - **Note:** It is not enabled in the production environment regardless of any settings.